ablodge/amr-utils/README.md

 Any alignments are automatically converted to this format for data consistency.
 Other formats are available using the parameter `style` which can take values `letters`, `jamr`, or `isi`.

 # Versatile AMR Alignments JSON Format
-The package includes tools for converting AMR alignemnts from and to JSON like the following.
+The package includes tools for converting AMR alignments from and to JSON like the following.
 ```
 [{'type':'isi', 'tokens':[0], 'nodes':['1.1'], 'edges':[]},
 {'type':'isi', 'tokens':[1], 'nodes':['1'], 'edges':[['1',':ARG0','1.1'],['1',':ARG1','1.2']]},